Gangnam Style (music video): Popularity

 On September 3, 2012, the number of daily views generated by "Gangnam Style" went past the five-million mark.
 By the end of September, it had topped the iTunes charts in 31 countries.

 "Gangnam Style" reached the unprecedented milestone of one billion YouTube views on December 21, 2012.
 A spoof documentary by videographer Simon Gosselin was posted on YouTube and had promoted 2012 doomsday rumors across social media services such as Facebook and Twitter that linked "Gangnam Style" to a fake Nostradamus prophecy.
 On December 21, at around 15:50 UTC, the video's YouTube page updated with 1,000,382,639 views.
 YouTube specially marked the video's accomplishments with a cartoon dancing Psy animated icon, added first by the site logo, and later next to the video's view counter when it exceeded a billion views.
-On April 6, 2013 the video on YouTube reached 1.5 billion views.
+On April 6, 2013, the video on YouTube reached 1.5 billion views.
 On June 1, 2014, the music video reached two billion views.

-On December 3, 2014, the video reached 2.1 billion views (close to the largest representable number in a 32-bit binary number), and YouTube jokingly wrote on Google+ that it had to change the view counting system to prevent an integer overflow.
+On December 3, 2014, the video reached 2.1 billion views (close to the largest representable number in a 32-bit binary system), and YouTube jokingly wrote on Google+ that it had to change the view counting system to prevent an integer overflow.
 In fact, YouTube had already updated to a 64-bit integer months before.
 On January 19, 2016, the video reached 2.5 billion views.
 On November 25, 2017, the video surpassed 3 billion views.

 According to a research by Eötvös University and Ericsson Research in Hungary; and Massachusetts Institute of Technology in the United States, the geographical source of the viral spread of the video is the Philippines and not in South Korea where the video was produced.
 The researchers concluded the origin of the viral spread after analyzing data in Twitter and verifying the spreading pattern through Google Trends.